-- (iii) the existing system should be supplemented by action to prevent largescale fluctuations on the beef and veal market from getting under way.
-Such action should be begun two years in advance, when farmers make their production decisions; - (iv) a permanent information system, fast and accurate, on the state of the cattle population (breed, numbers, age, purpose), trade with non-member countries, the meat stock situation and the probable influence of milk products policy on the livestock situation, should be developed.
+- a permanent information system, fast and accurate, on the state of the cattle population (breed, numbers, age, purpose), trade with non-member countries, the meat stock situation and the probable influence of milk products policy on the livestock situation, should be developed.
 In the beef and veal sector, the Commission believes that account should be taken of results obtained following the decisions taken by the Council in respect of the 1975/76 marketing years;

-Cereals
+108. Cereals

-108. The Commission would first of all reiterate the opinions which it expressed in its Memorandum of October 1973, inasmuch as the Council has failed, as yet, to take any decision on the matter.
+The Commission would first of all reiterate the opinions which it expressed in its Memorandum of October 1973 (paragraph 49), inasmuch as the Council has failed, as yet, to take any decision on the matter.

-In order to create a better balance between the various cereals in terms of real market requirements, the Community should establish a better price ratio between them.
+In order to create a 1 tter balance between the various cereals in terms of real market requirements, the Community should establish a better price ratio between them.
 The objective would be to achieve a common price level which would take more account of the food value of the different cereals.
 In this way, the Community would be able to abolish once and for all the common wheat denaturing premium and would be in a better position to take into account the interests of its foreign trading partners.